A Complete Guide To Getting a Prenup in the UK

-- You have a business or investments that you would wish to retain in control of.
+- You have a business or investments that you would wish to remain in control of following a split.

 If your partner has debts prior to the marriage, you can insert a debt clause to ensure that you will not be responsible for those debts and they would be repayable from any assets or property assigned to your partner in the agreement and not from your assets.